 I leave you, my friends, with an affirmation and the gentle reminder that everything is possible when we nurture our inner world, connect with the power of Divine Love, and respond to the outer world from the place of truth, hope and peace within.

+We can do this.
+With love.
+Together.
 So much love and many blessings, Mary xo

 All is well.
 Everything is working out for my highest good.
 Out of this situation only good will come.
 I am safe. -Louise Hay